liangzheng816/OfficeDocs-SharePoint/migration/migration-with-cba.md

 Copy **CertificateConfig.json** under %appdata%\Microsoft\MigrationToolStorage.
 If the folder doesn't exist, create it manually.
 Then, launch SPMT.

 - If the **CertificateConfig.json** file contains the correct attributes, SPMT starts without prompting for SharePoint admin credentials.

-- If the file is incorrectly formatted or contains incorrect attribute values, SPMT displays the message "The application will exit because of sign-in failure," followed by an error message explaining the reason for the failure.
+- If the file is incorrectly formatted or contains incorrect attribute values, SPMT displays the message "The application will exit because of sign-in failure" followed by an error message explaining the reason for the failure.
 - If the file isn't provided, SPMT prompts you to enter SharePoint admin credentials.

 Additionally, if 'MigApp' doesn't have sufficient permissions, all migrations fail with one of the following error messages: